 Triple-negative breast cancer is an aggressive disease with a high likelihood of spreading to other tissues, a process called metastasis.
 TNBC is primarily treated with chemotherapy.

 A new study published Saturday in the New England Journal of Medicine, increases the hope to TNBC patients and their families.
-The study’s findings reported a significant improvement in survival of patients with advanced triple negative breast cancer who received immunotherapy plus chemotherapy compared to those receiving chemotherapy alone.
+The study’s findings reported a significant improvement in survival of patients with advanced TNBC who received immunotherapy plus chemotherapy compared to those receiving chemotherapy alone.

 "This is a real advance that is going to allow us to help more people.
 Once we get regulatory approval, I think the expectation is this will change the standard of care," BCRF Scientific Director Dr. Larry Norton told CNN.

 The study known as the IMpassion130 trial (NCT02425891) enrolled more than 900 patients across 41 countries.
 Patients were randomized to receive the immunotherapy drug, atezolizumab, plus standard chemotherapy or chemotherapy plus placebo (in place of atezolizumba).
 BCRF investigators, Dr. Leisha Emens, Dr. Sherene Loi, Dr. Hope Rugo and Dr. Eric Winer were co-authors on the study.